1Syler/nextpvr-importer/README.md

 ## TODO

-* Add ability to select a folder to apply filter too
+* Add ability to select a folder to apply filter too - WIP
 * Implement saving data to IndexedDB
 * Once the data is saved can implement rescanning for files that failed to be read by FFmpeg
 * Grab details file details from other sources as addition/alternative to FFmpeg when it fails - WIP